MarShallOwn/Graduation-Project-Guidelines/README.md

 Writing readable code is an art and following style guides is one way of ensuring our code is always clean, readable and consistent.
 Language specific style guides exist but general coding standards apply to all programming languages.
 These are not to be blindly followed; This Guideline will be updated frequently so keep an eye on it and strive to understand these and ask when in doubt.

+**General**

+our code should contain
+- Flexibility
+- Scalability
+- Usability
+- should be Loosely Coupled

 **Naming**
 - Use `PascalCase` for classes, `lowerCamelCase` for variables and functions, `SCREAMING_SNAKE_CASE` for constants, `_singleLeadingUnderscore` for private variables and functions.